 But the Complete Speeches are not complete.
 Try to find his famous Durban speech after escaping from the Boers in 1899, for example.
 And some are only excerpts—as from his lecture tours of North America.
 Also, you must deduct notes by editors.
 But let’s add say 10% for missing speeches and guess that he made about 3000 in all.

 The 5.2 million-word Complete Speeches, at eight volumes, is the longest book-length “work by Churchill.”
 Subtract 100,000 words of introductions and add missing speeches or verbiage.
 Let’s estimate six million words of speeches alone.

 Some readers also ask about word counts for the Official Biography.
 The total for the eight biographic volumes is over 3,000,000 words.
-The twenty-three Companion or Document Volumes add another 12 million, for a grand total of over 15 million words (75+ megabytes).
+The twenty-three Companion or Document Volumes add 15.3 million, for a grand total of over 18 million words (80+ megabytes).
 Of course, these include many million words not by Churchill.

 Someone once told Sir Martin Gilbert, “You’ve only published one-tenth of Churchill’s story!”
 Sir Martin replied: “Really?
 That much?”

 This doesn’t impress software engineers, but it does me: A single, old fashioned 250 gigabyte hard drive disk would hold over 1800 copies of all Churchill’s words and all the words in the Official Biography.

 A modern hard drive holds about 3 terrabytes (3000 gigabytes).
 Therefore, your personal computer could house about 200,000 copies of Churchill’s works and the Official Biography.